kodurisaivishnu/Computer_Networks_LAB-e3_s1/README.md

-SOftware used  = cisco packet tracer for this lab
+Software used  = cisco packet tracer for this lab